johnnyle2027/Hai_Le-Portfolio/movie-project/Project_README.md

 ### 2) Genres — Filter picker
 ![Genres picker](../movie-screenshot3.png)
-**What it shows:** A clean genre selector with 20+ pill buttons (Action, Drama, Sci-Fi, etc.).
+**What it shows:** A clean genre selector with multiple movie genres (Action, Drama, Sci-Fi, etc.).
 Users pick one or more genres and hit **Submit**.
 This triggers a TMDb discover request using the selected genre IDs.

 ### 3) Genres — Results list (after submit)
 ![Genres results](../movie-screenshot4.png)
 **What it shows:** Genre-filtered results in a readable list layout.
-Each card includes a poster, bolded title, release date (italicized), and an overview snippet.
-Cards are spaced with soft shadows for scannability.
+Each card includes a poster, bolded title, release date, and an overview snippet.

 ### 4) Search — Query results grid
 ![Search results](../movie-screenshot2.png)
 **What it shows:** Grid of movies returned for the query **“Superman.”** Each tile shows the poster, title, and release date.
-Powered by the TMDb Search endpoint; responsive layout adapts to screen width.
+Powered by the TMDb Search endpoint, responsive layout adapts to screen width.

 ---